what3words/w3w-android-map-components/README.md

 -keep class com.what3words.javawrapper.response.* { *; }
 ```

-### Enable what3words features in an existing Google maps app
+### Enable what3words features in an existing Google maps app using W3WGoogleMapsWrapper

 To use Google Maps on your app follow the quick start tutorial on Google developer portal here: https://developers.google.com/maps/documentation/android-sdk/start